-Everyone at IBC has many years experience of working in banks - as Lending Managers and Credit Managers.
-We are experts in our field and have valuable 'inside knowledge' of the lending process.
+Everyone at IBC has at least 20 years experience of commercial banking - as Lending Managers and Credit Managers.
+We are experts in our field with significant 'inside knowledge' of the system.
+The best person to negotiate with a lender is another lender.

-Our business is about acting as a 'bridge' between borrowers and lenders, and adding real value to the decision making process.
 We have the time and the technical knowledge to be able to properly analyse and assess a lending proposal, thereby compensating for busy, inexperienced, lazy, or poor quality Lending Managers.

-A key benefit is that, when arranging finance, we write our own 'credit papers' for banks and other lenders to use, which gives us much more influence over each lending decision and improves the chances of achieving a successful outcome.
-This also saves lenders a lot of time and builds their confidence in the proposal.
+A key benefit is that, when arranging finance, we write our own 'credit papers' for the banks to use, which gives us much more influence over a lending decision and dramatically improves the chances of achieving a successful outcome.
+This also builds a bank's confidence in the proposal, and saves them a lot of time.

-We know from talking with Lending Managers that our credit papers have found their way onto the desks of some Credit Managers, helping to enhance our reputation with banks and improve our success rate.
+We know from talking with Lending Managers that our credit papers have found their way onto the desks of some Credit Managers, which has helped to enhance our reputation with banks and improve our success rate.

 We handle finance cases on a competitive tender basis, dealing with a number of lenders all at the same time, which improves the terms on offer and saves clients huge amounts of time.
-This also means that our clients are not taking the risk of 'riding a one horse race'.

-And although lenders have to compete with each other to win business, we treat everyone fairly, which ensures they are happy to participate in our cases and do the best they can for our clients.
+And although banks have to compete with each other to win business, we treat everyone fairly, which ensures they are happy to participate in our cases and do the best they can for our clients.

-We have an extensive network of banking contacts, many of whom are in senior roles, giving us access to the chain of command when we need it.
-We also know of over 270 other lending institutions that we can use if their lending terms are more attractive, or in cases where the banks cannot, or will not lend.
+We have an extensive network of banking contacts, many of whom are in senior roles to give us influence on the chain of command when we need it.
+We also know of over 270 other lending institutions that we can use if the banks cannot, or will not lend.

-The payback for our clients can be significant, and they tend to recoup our fees in tangible benefits within a short period of time.
-As we often say, "The best person to negotiate with a lender is another lender".
+The payback for our clients can be significant; they often recoup our fees in tangible benefits within a relatively short period.